 You MUST keep the paperwork for this and paperwork that the other flight was delayed or canceled and you had to do this.

-My Air India flight from Chennai to Singapore was cancelled and I missed my connection to Bali, so I called Kiwi from the airport to see what to do.
+My Air India flight from Chennai to Singapore was canceled and I missed my connection to Bali, so I called Kiwi from the airport to see what to do.

 I was nervous that there would be a catch, but when I called from Chennai saying they haven’t told us when they were rescheduling, they offered to put us on a Singapore Air flight the next am from Chennai out then also reschedule the flight we missed in Singapore to Bali.